JanWilczek/wolf-sound-blog/_posts/2021-07-30-convolution-in-probability.md

  - probability
 discussion_id: 2021-07-30-convolution-in-probability
 ---
-Thanks to convolution, we can obtain the pdf of a sum of independent random variables.
+Thanks to convolution, we can obtain the probability distribution of a sum of independent random variables.

 ## The Convolution Series
 1. [Definition of convolution and intuition behind it]({% post_url 2020-06-20-the-secret-behind-filtering %})